 To me, road trips are not just about getting there – it’s about all the amazing places in between.
 Not everywhere is a big end destination, and if we live our lives for the big excitement, we can miss so much in-between!
 Took that deep didn’t it?
 The husband, however, he wants to get there and get back with lots of rest at one place in between.
 So we compromise… or he gives in!

 For three weeks in the fall several years ago, we left home for an extended round trip to Yellowstone through twelve national park sites, eleven states, and more than 4,000 miles.
 After a week in Island Park, Idaho, it was time to make our way back through the rest of our giant loop to our home back in Texas.
-As this is the continuation of my first post as we roadtripped to Yellowstone, make sure you start with part one!
+As this is the continuation of the itinerary as we roadtripped to from Texas to Yellowstone, make sure you start with part one!

 - Fort Larned